rexresearch.com

 In one sense, it is meant to include a specimen or culture

-samples.
-Biological samples may be obtained from animals
+environmental samples.
+Biological samples may be obtained from

-gases.
-Biological samples include blood products, such as plasma,
+tissues, and gases.
+Biological samples include blood products,

 The present disclosure relates to compositions and methods for